ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/aggregation-and-projections.markdown

    * **where Values[4] > 500000**
      Query stock price behavior when the trade volume is high.
    * **group by '7 day'**
-     Group each company's StockPrice entries in consequtive 7-day groups.
+     Group each company's StockPrice entries in consecutive 7-day groups.
    * **select max(), min()**
      Select the highest (`Max`) and lowest (`Min`) values of each group and project them to the client.